Make Sense

 James Wigg Practice

-Following an initial 6-week Make Sense programme, Engage Here received support from Free Space Project and funding from the National Lottery to run a year’s worth of sensory workshops at Kentish Town Health Centre, alongside the James Wigg General Practice.
+Following an initial 6-week Make Sense programme, Engage Here received support from Creative Health and funding from the National Lottery to run a year's worth of sensory workshops at Kentish Town Health Centre, alongside the James Wigg General Practice.

-The Free space Project is a initiative in North London that support arts and community projects.
-For Engage Here, this meant a space within the James Wigg Practice, a local GP surgery in Camden, to deliver sensory art workshops.
-Whereas most of our workshops exist in settings such as community or cultural centres, hosting workshops in a health setting enabled a different level of accessibility.
-In a direct sense this means users of the practice can be referred by their GP to one of our sessions, resulting in participants receiving local holistic support, in a location they trust.
-While our drop-in policy means there is a positive hub in a setting that might otherwise be stressful for users.
+Creative Health Camden is an initiative in North London that supports arts and community projects.
+For Engage Here, this meant securing a space within the James Wigg Practice, a local GP surgery in Camden, to deliver sensory art workshops.
+While most of our workshops take place in settings such as community or cultural centres, hosting them in a healthcare setting enabled a different level of accessibility.
+This means that users of the practice can be referred by their GP to one of our sessions, resulting in participants receiving local, holistic support in a location they trust.
+Our drop-in policy also means there is a positive hub in a setting that might otherwise be stressful for users

-This programme has been great example of participatory diversity.
-Currently involved, we have people living dementia, an adult with cognitive-impairment, and older participants who have not been formally diagnosed with dementia but are experiencing many of the symptoms.
-It has engaged locals who were already using the GP practice, but also brought new people to the practice who had never been before, and may in turn get other help useful to them.
-The programme has offered opportunities for GP’s and social prescribers to get involved.
-They are able to take part in the sessions, in the same way as the other participants, as a means of giving them a better sense of the service they are referring patients to.
+This programme has been a great example of participatory diversity.
+Currently involved are people living with dementia, an adult with cognitive impairment, and older participants who have not been formally diagnosed with dementia but are experiencing many of the symptoms.
+It has engaged locals who were already using the GP practice and also brought new people to the practice who may, in turn, access other helpful services.
+The programme has offered opportunities for GPs and social prescribers to get involved and take part in the sessions, alongside other participants, to gain a better understanding of the service they are referring patients to.

 This project has been made possible by the National Lottery Community Fund.